 This macro can also be called in another, deprecated form: AM_INIT_AUTOMAKE(PACKAGE, VERSION, [NO-DEFINE]).
 In this form, there are two required arguments: the package and the version number.
 This usage is mostly obsolete because the package and version can be obtained from Autoconf's AC_INIT macro.
-However, differently from what happens for AC_INIT invocations, this AM_INIT_AUTOMAKE invocation supports shell variables' expansions in the PACKAGE and VERSION arguments, and this can be still be useful in some selected situations.
+However, differently from what happens for AC_INIT invocations, this AM_INIT_AUTOMAKE invocation supports shell variables' expansions in the PACKAGE and VERSION arguments (which otherwise defaults, respectively, to the PACKAGE_TARNAME and PACKAGE_VERSION defined via the AC_INIT invocation; see Section "The AC_INIT macro" in The Autoconf Manual); and this can be still be useful in some selected situations.
 Our hope is that future Autoconf versions will improve their support for package versions defined dynamically at configure runtime; when (and if) this happens, support for the two-args AM_INIT_AUTOMAKE invocation will likely be removed from Automake.

+'''

 If your configure.ac has:

-'''

 AC_INIT([src/foo.c])

 AM_INIT_AUTOMAKE([mumble], [1.5])

+you should modernize it as follows:

+AC_INIT([mumble], [1.5])

 '''

-you should modernize it as follows:
+AC_CONFIG_SRCDIR([src/foo.c]) AM_INIT_AUTOMAKE

-AC_INIT([mumble], [1.5]) AC_CONFIG_SRCDIR([src/foo.c]) AM_INIT_AUTOMAKE Note that if you're upgrading your configure.ac from an earlier version of Automake, it is not always correct to simply move the package and version arguments from AM_INIT_AUTOMAKE directly to AC_INIT, as in the example above.
+Note that if you're upgrading your configure.ac from an earlier version of Automake, it is not always correct to simply move the package and version arguments from AM_INIT_AUTOMAKE directly to AC_INIT, as in the example above.
 The first argument to AC_INIT should be the name of your package (e.g., 'GNU Automake'), not the tarball name (e.g., 'automake') that you used to pass to AM_INIT_AUTOMAKE.
 Autoconf tries to derive a tarball name from the package name, which should work for most but not all package names.
 (If it doesn't work for yours, you can use the four-argument form of AC_INIT to provide the tarball name explicitly).

-By default this macro AC_DEFINE'S PACKAGE and VERSION.
-This can be avoided by passing the no-define option (see Section 17.2 [List of Automake options], page 118):
+By default this macro AC_DEFINE's PACKAGE and VERSION.
+This can be avoided by passing the no-define option (see Section 17.2 [List of Automake options], page 119):

+'''

 AM_INIT_AUTOMAKE([no-define ...])

+'''